florayuan18/florayuan18.github.io/kfc.md

 ## 13. while loop versus do while loop
 _Definition:_
 - Executed based on a given Boolean condition
-- If true, loop continues | If false, loop stops
+- If true, loop continues and if false, loop stops
-- Condition can be specified | while (number > 100)
+- Condition can be specified -> while (number > 100)

 _Example:_
 ``` javascript